KennyGonzales/osticket-prereqs/README.md

 - Change File Permissions

 <h2>Installation Steps</h2>
-Before we start this tutorial, we will use these files to install osTicket & some of the dependencies.
+>**Note**: Before we start this tutorial, we will use these files to install osTicket & some of the dependencies.

 Open here for the files: [osTicket prerequisite and installation files](https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6)
 <br>